I delight to be living now in Wellington in the North Island of Aotearoa New Zealand.

 My life is simple and grounded in my home and garden.

-In Care of the Soul I dialogue with people from a place of fine inner tuning, so that together we can explore the deeper places in them that are seeking expression.
+In Care of the Soul, my mentoring work, I dialogue with people from a place of fine inner tuning, so that together we can explore the deeper places in them that are seeking to be seen.

 Working With Others Through Higher Consciousness, Stephen Busby, online/UK/Europe (2016)